gibboons/CodeLabs/README.md

 # Android Basics with Compose - Codelabs

-This repository contains my solutions to the Android Basics with Compose course codelabs from Google's Android Developer training.
+This repository contains solutions to the Android Basics with Compose course codelabs from Google's Android Developer training.

-## 📱 Projects Overview
+## Projects Overview

 ### Unit 1 - Your First Android App